nyxnor/onionjuggler/README.md

 #### Set custom vars

-Edit the required variables to fit your system inside `.onionrc`.
+Edit the required variables to fit your system inside `.onionrc` following the same format from the already defined variables.
+Note that no variable that refers to a folder end with a trailing "/".
+Keep it that way, else it will break.

 Open the mentioned file with any editor:
 ```sh
 "${EDITOR:-nano}" .onionrc
 ```